guidemetothemoon/learning-resources/cybersecurity/CompTIA Security+/sec-terms-keynotes.md

 ### Port forwarding
 Technique that is often used in terms of Network Address Translation (NAT) - it redirects communication request from one address & port number combination to another while packets are traversing network gateway.

+### Port security
+Prevents from someone plugging laptop into network.

 ### Private cloud
 Self-service & virtualization.